kirui93/ScenTrees.jl/README.md

 ```
 ## References

-+ Pflug, Georg Ch., and Alois Pichler, 2012. *A distance for Multistage Stochastic Optimization Models*.
++ Pflug, Georg Ch., and Alois Pichler, 2012. *A Distance for Multistage Stochastic Optimization Models*.
 SIAM Journal on Optimization 22(1) Doi: https://doi.org/10.1137/110825054

 + Pflug, Georg Ch., and Alois Pichler,2015. *Dynamic Generation of Scenario Trees*.
-Computational Optimizatio and Applications 62(3): Doi: https://doi.org/10.1007/s10589-015-9758-0
+Computational Optimization and Applications 62(3): Doi: https://doi.org/10.1007/s10589-015-9758-0

-+ Pflug, Georg Ch., and Alois Pichler,2016. *From Empirical Observations to Tree Models for Stochastic Optimization : Convergence Properties : Convergence of the Smoothed Empirical Process in Nested Distnce.* SIAM Journal on Optimization 26(3).
++ Pflug, Georg Ch., and Alois Pichler,2016. *From Empirical Observations to Tree Models for Stochastic Optimization : Convergence Properties : Convergence of the Smoothed Empirical Process in Nested Distance.* SIAM Journal on Optimization 26(3).
 Society for Industrial and Applied Mathematics (SIAM).
 Doi: https://doi.org/10.1137/15M1043376.